If you’re debating staying in Caherdaniel in Kerry, you’ve landed in the right place.

 Derrynane Beach is a great place to try your hand at some sea sports.
 Whether you’re an absolute beginner or a veteran of the sea, there’s sure to be something for you.

-Activities include; sailing, surfing, stand-up paddle boarding, canoeing and kayaking, snorkeling, windsurfing, and water skiing.
+Activities include; sailing, surfing, stand-up paddle boarding, canoeing and kayaking, snorkelling, windsurfing, and water skiing.

 Derrynane Sea Sports offer equipment hire, including wetsuits, as well as beginner’s lessons of varying lengths.
 Great for kids and adults alike, it’s a superb opportunity to try something a little different.